pyconau/2019.pycon-au.org/_pages/cfp-guidelines.md

 This may be different to the processes you have seen at other conferences, so we have created this FAQ for you.
 If you have questions that aren't answered here, you can email **[speakers@2019.pycon-au.org](mailto:speakers@2019.pycon-au.org)**.

-**Put *any and all* personally-identifiable information in the "Biography" section of your submission.
+**Put *any and all* personally-identifiable information in the "Profile" section of your submission.
 This is where we want it to be!**

 If we identify that you have included information that idenifies you, we will contact you and you will be asked to remove it.
 If you do not, then the organisers will edit your proposal before the review process and we can't guarantee it will sound exactly how you intended it.